-Those seeking advice contribute to the need for, and cost of, this activity, however in order to promote the achievement of our environmental mission and goals it will be funded by way of rates.
+Those seeking advice contribute to the need for, and cost of, this activity, however in order to promote the achievement of our environmental mission and goals it is suggested that these functions be funded by way of rates.

-While we recognise the benefits of this information will accrue equally to properties across the Region, we consider it will be too burdensome to low value properties to fund this activity from UAGC.
-Therefore, this activity will be funded from EQCV.
+As we consider the benefits of this advice will accrue equally to properties across the Region, this activity could be funded by way of the Uniform Annual General Charge.
+Such a charge will be efficient and transparent to property owners.
+However, given the other targeted Uniform Annual Charges within this policy, we consider it would be too burdensome to low value properties to fund this activity from the Uniform Annual General Charge.
+We therefore suggest this activity be funded from the Resource and Consent Monitoring Rate.